-It took 22-minutess to cross Lake Washington from Madison Park to Kirkland, but people could consume an awful lot of food in that amount of time.
-We sold hot cakes, waffles, eggs, a tremendous number of hamburgers and pies --40 or 50 pies on weekend.They brought in a lot of money although a serving cost only ten ents.
+It took 22-minutes to cross Lake Washington from Madison Park to Kirkland, but people could consume an awful lot of food in that amount of time.
+We sold hotcakes, waffles, eggs, a tremendous number of hamburgers and pies --40 or 50 pies on weekend.They brought in a lot of money although a serving cost only ten cents.
 Doughnuts were three for a dime and coffee was five cents.

 Photo from the archives of S.P.H.S.

 When the first Lake Washington bridge opened I was working on the LESCHI, running to Medina.
 She had the best lunchroom of any of my uncle's boats.

 |Ferry LESCHI, Seattle-Kirkland|